-knowingly to provide such assistance.
+Submission for academic credit of a work product, or a part thereof, represented as its being one’s own effort, which has been developed in substantial collaboration with another person or source or with a computer-based resource is a violation of academic honesty.
+It is also a violation of academic honesty knowingly to provide such assistance.
 Collaborative work specifically authorized by a faculty member is allowed.

 Falsification

 It is a violation of academic honesty to misrepresent material or fabricate information in an academic exercise, assignment, or proceeding (e.g., false or misleading citation of sources, the falsification of the results of experiments or of computer data, false or misleading information in an academic context in order to gain an unfair advantage).

 Multiple Submissions

 It is a violation of academic honesty to submit substantial portions of the same work for credit more than once without the explicit consent of the faculty member(s) to whom the material is submitted for additional credit.
 In cases in which there is a natural development of research or knowledge in a sequence of courses, use of prior work may be desirable, even required; however, the student is responsible for indicating in writing, as a part of such use, that the current work submitted for credit is cumulative in nature.

 Evidence and Burden of Proof

+In determining whether or not academic dishonesty has occurred, the standard that should be used is that guilt must be proven by a preponderance of the evidence.
+This means that if the evidence indicating that academic dishonesty occurred produces a stronger impression and is more convincing as to its truth when weighed against opposing evidence, then academic dishonesty has been proved.
+In other words, the evidence does not have to be enough to free the mind from a reasonable doubt but must be sufficient to incline a reasonable and impartial mind to one side of the issue rather than to the other.
+Evidence as used in this statement can be any observation, admission, statement, or document that would either directly or circumstantially indicate that academic dishonesty has occurred.
+Procedures for Resolving Matters of Academic Dishonesty Please refer to “Procedures for Adjudicating Alleged Academic Conduct Infractions” located at

+XI.
+Appendices

+1. Plan of Study Worksheet

+2. Course Rotation

+Master of Archival Studies

+Plan of Study Work Sheet

+Student Name:__________________________________

+Semester Enter:____________ Projected Completion:___________

+Course Load:___________

+Core Archival Knowledge (21 Hours Required)